How long do the training courses take?

 How much contact will I have with the tutor and other students?

-As well as monthly drop-in webinars, you will have access to our interactive learning platform at schoology.com, where you will receive personal feedback on each homework assignment you submit, and can message the course tutor with any questions you may have about the lessons and assignments.
-There are also discussion threads accompanying each lesson, providing a space for students to share interact with one another and share inspiration, learning and resources.
+You will get personal feedback on each homework assignment you submit, and can message the course tutor with any questions you may have about the lessons and assignments.
+There are monthly drop-in live webinars, and discussion topics at the end of each lesson providing a space for students to interact with one another and share inspiration, learning and resources.

 Will your courses qualify me to act as a celebrant?